-Grades will be determined by performance on written and coding assignments, a final exam, as well as participation in discussions, both in-class and on the course webpage.
+Grades will be determined by performance on written and coding assignments, as well as participation in discussions in-class and on the course webpage.
 You will also be periodically asked to do readings from our course notes or from relevant papers, and provide short (2-3 sentence) written summaries.
-There will be five assignments (with deadlines outlined on the course syllabus) comprised of both a written and coding portion.
-To give you a bit of flexibility during the semester, you can skip any one of the five assignments with no penalty.
-The remaining assignment can be completed for up to 18% extra credit.
-The final exam will in-class and cumulative, and will be similar to the written homework.
+There will be seven assignments (with deadlines outlined on the course calendar) comprised of both a written and coding portion.
+To give you a bit of flexibility during the semester, you can skip one of the assignments with no penalty.
+However, you must complete the first two assignments, which are easier than the rest, and also are required knowledge for the remaining assignments.
+Also, you are free to complete all seven assignments for up to 16.67% extra credit.
+The last assignment (A6) will be given in lieu of a final.
 The grade breakdown is as follows:

 - Participation – 10%

 Collaboration policy: You are are strongly encouraged to discuss all course material with your peers, including the written and coding assignments.
 You are especially encouraged to seek out new friends from other disciplines (CS, math, engineering, etc.) whose experience might complement your own.
-However, your final work must be your own, i.e., direct collaboration on assignments is prohibited.
+However, your final work must be your own, written up in your own words and/or implemented by yourself.
+For instance, if you work collaboratively (e.g., on a whiteboard) you should erase it and go write up your own solution by yourself somewhere.
+You should not show other students your final writeup, or your final code, nor they should not look at it.